j-tan871/link-organizer/README.md

 # Link Container
-A simple chrome extension that organizes and stores links for easy retrieval.
+A simple chrome extension that organizes and stores links for classes and other meetings so that they can be easily located.

 ## Installing and Running
 1. Clone the repository.